 The original movie

-- In the film, Nathan Lane keeps singing while he throws his hat in the air, opens a door, and catches it, all in one take.
+In the film, Nathan Lane keeps singing while he plays the piano, grabs a flower for his lapel, throws his hat in the air, opens a door, and catches it without looking up, all in one take.

-- Uma Thurman is an actress no normally known for her musical talent, She not only holds her own against two Broadway veterans, but blows them both out of the water during "When You've Got it, Flaunt It."
+Uma Thurman is an actress not normally known for her musical talent, She not only holds her own against two Broadway veterans, but blows them both out of the water during "When You've Got it, Flaunt It."

 Even more impressive as years later she revealed that she'd just recently suffered permanent damage to her neck and knees during a car stunt in Kill Bill.